Skip to main content

 Mapโ€‹

-When tasks (across jobs) are selected in the open tasks grid, the map component will add pins to the map that correspond to the locations of the selected jobs.
-When a task is connected to other tasks through one of its containers, the linked tasks will automatically be embedded on the map.
-For example, selecting one task automatically loads the connected tasks as well:
+When you select tasks (across jobs) in the open tasks grid, the map adds pins for the locations of the selected jobs.
+If a task is connected to other tasks through one of its containers, the linked tasks are embedded on the map automatically.
+Selecting one task loads its connected tasks too:

 Containers on the map